lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/jobs_and_resources/slurm.md

 put the parameters directly in a [job file](#job-files), which you can submit using `sbatch [options] <job file>`.

-During runtime, the environment variable `SLURM_JOB_ID` will be set to the id of your job.
+At runtime, the environment variable `SLURM_JOB_ID` is set to the id of your job.
 The job id is unique.
 The id allows you to [manage and control](#manage-and-control-jobs) your jobs.

 ## Options